 Complaints.
-If you believe your privacy rights have been violated, you can file a complaint with the Holzer Compliance/Privacy Officer at 740-441-3319 or in writing at 100 Jackson Pike, Gallipolis, OH 45631.
+If you believe your privacy rights have been violated, you may file a complaint with the Holzer Compliance/Privacy Officer at 740-446-5434 or in writing at 100 Jackson Pike, Gallipolis, Ohio, 45631.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services in Washington D.C. in writing within 180 days of a violation of your rights.
 There will be no retaliation from filing a complaint.

 Acknowledgment of Receipt of Notice.
-You will be asked to sign an acknowledgement form that you received this Notice of Privacy Practices.
+You will be asked to sign an acknowledgment form that you received this Notice of Privacy Practices.

 For Further Information

-If you have questions or need further assistance regarding this Notice, you may contact the Holzer Corporate Compliance/Privacy Officer at 100 Jackson Pike, Gallipolis, OH 45631, or at 740-441-3319.
+If you have further questions or need further assistance, you may contact the Holzer Corporate Compliance/Privacy Officer, at 100 Jackson Pike, Gallipolis, Ohio 45631, or at 740-446-5434.

-As a patient, you retain the right to obtain a paper copy of this Notice of Privacy Practices, even if you have requested such copy by email or other electronic means.
+As a patient, you have the right to obtain a paper copy of this Notice of Privacy Practices, even if you have requested such copy by email or other electronic means.